acoliver/run-llxprt-code/examples/workflows/gemini-cli/README.md

 ### Asking a Question

 ```
-@gemini-cli What is the purpose of the `telemetry.js` script?
+@llxprt What is the purpose of the `telemetry.js` script?
 ```

 ### Requesting a Code Change

 ```
-@gemini-cli In `package.json`, please add a new script called "test:ci" that runs `npm test`.
+@llxprt In `package.json`, please add a new script called "test:ci" that runs `npm test`.
 ```

 ### Summarizing an Issue

 ```
-@gemini-cli Can you summarize the main points of this issue thread for me?
+@llxprt Can you summarize the main points of this issue thread for me?
 ```

 [Google AI Studio]: https://aistudio.google.com/apikey